PROSTANOIDS - PROSTAGLANDINS, PROSTACYCLINS and THROMBOXANES

 Further, a numerical subscript (1 to 3) is used to denote the total number of double bonds in the alkyl substituents, and a Greek subscript (α or β) is used with prostaglandins of the PGF series to describe the stereochemistry of the hydroxyl group on carbon 9.
 This is illustrated for prostaglandins PGE and PGFα of the 1, 2 and 3 series below, as examples.

 The number of double bonds depends on the nature of the fatty acid precursor.
 Thus, the prostaglandins PGE1, PGE2 and PGE3 are derived from 8c,11c,14c-eicosatrienoic (dihomo-γ-linolenic), 5c,8c,11c,14c-eicosatetraenoic (arachidonic) and 5c,8c,11c,14c,17c-eicosapentaenoic acids, respectively.
 Of these, PGE2 is the most common and is involved in many physiological processes.
-Dihomo-prostaglandins derived from adrenic acid (22:4(n-6) have also been detected in cell preparations.
+Dihomo-prostaglandins derived from adrenic acid (22:4(n-6) have also been detected in cell preparations, but no such compounds are produced from docosahexaenoic acid (DHA).

 2. Biosynthesis of Prostanoids